Savings from translation memory for top-100 users in Memsource, sample size 516 million words. (png visualization)

-Buyer organisations get the best leverage on translation memory.
+Buyer organizations get the best leverage on translation memory.
 They often work with successive updates for the same products or product families.
 The text doesn’t change much with each new version, meaning the memory is highly effective.

 There are numerous stories of huge savings made through TM.
 In 2012 for example at TFR, Kaspersky Labs presented a case study in which they reduced their budget for one product 10 times in 2 years.

-At our Enterprise Translation Trends webinar in 2015, Mika Pehkonen from F-Secure included a slide showcasing a 90% leverage on TM, and Loic Dufresne de Virel, localization strategist at Intel Corporation, mentioned a whopping 98% reuse.
+At our Enterprise Translation Trends webinar in 2015, Mika Pehkonen from F-Secure included a slide showcasing a 90% leverage on TM, and Loic Dufresne de Virel, a localization strategist at Intel Corporation, mentioned a whopping 98% reuse.

-So as you can see, the 36% saving we demonstrated in this study is very realistic, and in fact you can potentially do much better than this if you work with the same languages and similar content year to year.
+So as you can see, the 36% saving we demonstrated in this study is very realistic, and in fact, you can potentially do much better than this if you work with the same languages and similar content year to year.
 In contrast with buyers, translation companies have a lower average reuse rate because they work with new content all the time, and add new languages regularly.

 Final word on post #2 in the Translation Big Data series

-For professionals in the translation industry, much of the data here might be nothing new; after all, translation memory has existed for more than 20 years, and all major localisation buyers already take advantage of it.
+For professionals in the translation industry, much of the data here might be nothing new; after all, translation memory has existed for more than 20 years, and all major localization buyers already take advantage of it.

-However, this is the first time in recent history that someone has been able to measure the effect of TM across multiple organisations on a language corpus of such volume, meaning that what were previously just slogans and declarations (“Save 40%!”
+However, this is the first time in recent history that someone has been able to measure the effect of TM across multiple organizations on a language corpus of such volume, meaning that what were previously just slogans and declarations (“Save 40%!”
 “Instant ROI!”) are now proven facts.